remal-gradle-plugins/github-repo-info/README.md

 ## Configuration

-For public GitHub repositories, the plugin should work without any additional configuration.
+**For public GitHub repositories, the plugin should work without any additional configuration.**

-However, for private repositories or to increase the rate limits, you need to provide a GitHub token.
+However, for **private** repositories or to **increase the rate limits**, you need to provide a GitHub token.

-### GitHub token configuration for GitHub Actions

-Configure `GITHUB_TOKEN` environment variable for your GitHub Actions job:
+To configure a GitHub token for GitHub Actions, set `GITHUB_TOKEN` environment variable for your GitHub Actions job:

 ```yaml
 - name: Run Gradle build